QualiSystems/VMware-vCenter-Cloud-Provider-Shell-2G/README.md

 6. To verify, go to CloudShell Portal’s __Manage>Apps__ page.
 Open an App template that uses a vCenter 2G Shell resource.
 Make sure the vCenter 2G deployment types include the __HDD__ attribute:
 ![Image][9]

-## Workflow 2 - Connect vCenter Apps to an existing VLAN port group
-Using the vCenter 2nd Gen shell, it is possible to connect an App or deployed App to an existing port group.
-This enables you to connect deployed Apps in different sandboxes and also to connect Apps deployed in a sandbox to static VMs on the vCenter server.

-__Note__: This capability is supported only for vCenter Apps and applies to port groups created on the datacenter defined on the vCenter cloud provider resource.
-For illustration purposes, the below procedure assumes you want to connect an App to port group "QS_vSwitch1_VLAN_100_Access".

-__To connect an App to an existing port group:__
-1. Download the _vCenter.VLAN.Port.Group.zip_ file from the vCenter 2G shell's Integrations [page](https://community.quali.com/repos/5386/vmware-vcenter-cloud-provider-shell-2g).
-2. Import the ZIP file into CloudShell Portal.
-3. Open the blueprint or sandbox.
-4. From the __App / Service__ pane, drag the new __vCenter VLAN Port Group__ service into the diagram.
-5. Set the service's details:
-   - __Port Group Name__: Full port group name.
-For example: "QS_vSwitch1_VLAN_100_Access".
-   - __VLAN ID__: Port group's VLAN ID.
-For example: "100".
-6. Click __Add__.
-7. Create connection requirements between the vCenter Apps and the service.
-8. Deploy the connection(s), as appropriate.
-9. <br>The connection is created like with any other VLAN service.
-This includes by deploying the App, connecting the purple Connector line if the App is already deployed, and reserving the blueprint.

 # References
 To download and share integrations, see [Quali Community's Integrations](https://community.quali.com/integrations).